jwest33/dsam_model_memory/README.md

 # Navigate to: http://localhost:5001
 ```

-That's it!
-The system will start all necessary services.
-All you need to do is open a web interface where you can chat with your memory-enhanced AI.
+**First Run Checklist:**
+1. llama.cpp installed and accessible
+2. GGUF model downloaded and path configured
+3. Python dependencies installed
+4. Servers started successfully
+5. Web interface accessible at http://localhost:5001

+If any server fails to start, check:
+- Is llama-server in your PATH or LLAMA_CPP_PATH configured?
+- Is your model path correct in .env or config?
+- Are ports 8000, 8001, and 5001 available?

 ## Screenshots

 ### Chat Interface
-The main interface where you interact with your AI assistant.
-Notice how it recalls relevant past conversations and builds on previous context:
+The main interface where you interact with your AI assistant where it can recall relevant past conversations and build on previous context:

 ![Memory Store Interface](docs/example-memory-store-recall.png)